psychemedia/storytelling-notes/soul_cages.md

 Out they went before the house, and Coomara took one of the cocked hats, and put it upon Jack's head the wrong way, and then lifted him up on his shoulder that he might launch him up into the water.

-"Now," says he, giving him a heave, "you 'll come up just in the same spot you came down in, and, Jack, mind and throw me back the hat."
+"Now," says he, giving him a heave, "you'll come up just in the same spot you came down in, and, Jack, mind and throw me back the hat."

 He canted Jack off his shoulder, and up he shot like a bubble whirr, whirr, whiz-away he went up through the water, till he came to the very rock he had jumped off, where he found a landing-place, and then in he threw the hat, which sunk like a stone.